mingtang/mingtang.github.io/photography.md

 			<a href="{{ site.url }}/photography/2019/09/17/spain/">
 				<h6>Spain, 2019</h6>
 			</a>
 			<p>This year, the Goldschmidt conference was in Spain.
 After the conference, Xin and I went on a trip in eastern Spain.
 It was our first time visiting Spain.
 We don't speak Spanish, but we managed to communicate with the people there just fine.
-I used... <a href="{{ site.url }}/photography/2019/09/17/spain/">Read More</a></p>
+I... <a href="{{ site.url }}/photography/2019/09/17/spain/">Read More</a></p>
 		</div>
 	</div>